-Contemporary curling irons appeared in the middle 19th century by Rene Lelievre and Roger Lemoine.
+Contemporary curling irons appeared in the middle of the 19th century by Rene Lelievre and Roger Lemoine.
 This was the first time that heated hair styling tools were powered by electricity.
 Curling irons work great on short or super short hair.
-For any hair type, for women of all ethnicities.
+For any hair type and for women of all ethnicities.

 They ’re recommended for making tiny coils, great for when small detail work is needed for precision curls.
 Tight coils or small curls can last up to a week when combined with a setting or finishing spray.